ANIML SC 2507RW - Comparative Animal Anatomy & Physiology IIB

 General Course Information

-Course Code ANIML SC 2507RW Course Comparative Animal Anatomy & Physiology IIB Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites ANIML SC 2506RW Course Description The course deals with basic physiological and anatomical principles in a wide variety of species.
-Beginning at the tissue level, the physiology and anatomy of the major systems including musculoskeletal, respiratory, cardiovascular and renal are covered.
+Course Code ANIML SC 2507RW Course Comparative Animal Anatomy & Physiology IIB Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites ANIML SC 2506RW Incompatible ANIML SC 3017RW, VET SC 2510RW, VET SC 3510RW Course Description The course deals with basic physiological and anatomical principles in a wide variety of species.
+Beginning at the tissue level, the physiology and anatomy of the major systems including repiratory, cardiovascular, digestive and hepatic are covered.
 The course then takes an integrative approach allowing students to examine the breadth of these systems including disease mechanisms and sensory and cognitive functions of the whole animal.

 Course Coordinator: Dr Rebecca Forder